MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/how-dpm-protects-data.md

 Administrators recover data from available recovery points by using the Recovery Wizard in DPM Administrator Console.
 When you select a data source and point in time from which to recover, DPM notifies you if the data is on tape, whether the tape is online or offline, and which tapes are needed to complete the recovery.

-DPM gives administrators the ability to enable their users to perform their own recoveries by leveraging the Previous Versions feature in Windows.
-If you do not want to provide this capability to your users, you can recover the data for desktop computers using the Recovery Wizard.
+DPM gives administrators the ability to enable their users to perform their own recoveries by using the Previous Versions feature in Windows.
+If you don't want to provide this capability to your users, you can recover the data for desktop computers using the Recovery Wizard.

 ## Protection policy